Six SAFe Practices for S-Sized Teams

 There are ways to handle these four cases with pure Scrum or Kanban, but experience suggests that it’s better to apply the following six practices of SAFe to deal with them more effectively:

-- Strategic Themes shortlist the portfolio’s strategic priorities and helps the team align with them.
+- Strategic themes shortlist the portfolio’s strategic priorities and help the team align with them.

 - Features elaborate epics, thus providing a common language for the team and its stakeholders.
-And Features are sized so that each fit in a single PI.
+And features are sized so that each fits in a single PI.

-- PI Planning happens on a cadence, building a shared understanding of priorities and goals for the next eight to twelve weeks (depending on the chosen cadence).
+- PI planning happens on a cadence, building a shared understanding of priorities and goals for the next 8 – 12 weeks (depending on the chosen cadence).

-- The Innovation and Planning (IP) Iteration held at the end of each PI gives the team a well-deserved break from the urgent and allows it to spend some time on innovating and developing its capabilities.
+- The innovation and planning iteration held at the end of each PI gives the team a well-deserved break from the urgent and allows it to spend some time on innovating and developing its capabilities.

 About the Author

 Juha-Markus Aalto leads product development of digital services at Qentinel.
-He has made several contributions to the Lean and scalable requirements model of SAFe and has implemented an XXL sized Lean-Agile transformation program when he worked at Nokia Corporation.
+He’s made several contributions to the Lean and scalable requirements model of SAFe and has implemented an XXL-sized Lean-Agile transformation program when he worked at Nokia Corporation.

 Last update: 2 October 2018